nils-mathieu/piscine-rust/module-01.md

 * The input is separated into "paragraphs".
 Each "paragraph" is separated by at least two line feeds `'\n'`.
 The last line of each paragraph is *not* justified.
-* In the final output, multiple spaces are replaced by a single one.
+* Multiple spaces in the input are treated as one.
 * In the final output, paragraphs are always separated by a single empty line.
 * If a word do not fit on a single line, it gets its own line and ignores the column requirement.
 * If the user provides no arguments, or too many, or if the argument is invalid, the program is